 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 Please note that a non-refundable deposit of €100.00 for students and €200.00 for Academic and Commercial participants, is required to secure a place and is payable upon registration.
 The number of participants is limited to 12.
 Places will be allocated on a first come, first serve basis.

 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course), a temporary licence of Stata valid for 30 days from the beginning of the workshop, light lunch and coffee breaks.

 To maximize the usefulness of this workshop, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this workshop must return their completed registration forms either by email (email@example.com) or by fax (+39 0864 206014) to TStat by the 4th of September 2018.
+Individuals interested in attending the workshop in one of these dates, must return their completed registration forms by email (email@example.com) to TStat by the 12nd November 2020.